jiacheh4/Sirius-3/README.md

 ### Getting Started ###

+Pip install for Malmo.
+Once installed, the malmo Python module can be used to download source and examples and start up Minecraft with the Malmo game mod.

+NOTE: If you encounter this error "ImportError: No module named MalmoPython" try put ### MalmoPython.iso ### in your project directory.

 ### Running the Program ###
 To run the unittest after you executed the program.
 Type the line below on the terminal.